nasx/phpipam-install/README.md

 ipam.lab.local
 ```
 ### Running the Playbook
 To run the playbook we will use the ansible-playbook command to run the install.yml playbook.
-The install.yml playbook simple runs the phpIPAM role on all hosts marked in the provided inventory file.
+The install.yml playbook simply runs the phpIPAM role on all hosts marked in the provided inventory file.

 The following example will leverage the root user (-u root) to login to the host defined in your inventory file.
 It will prompt you for the root password (-k) as well as the vault password (--ask-vault-pass) using the vault we created above (-e @vault).
 The playbook should run on the host(s) defined in the inventory file simply named inventory (-i inventory).
 ```bash